-Boots & Beer Walking Weekender Egton Bridge, North York Moors
+Boots & Beer Walking Weekender Levisham, North York Moors

 Mark Reid has written two books about the North York Moors, including The Inn Way… to the North York Moors, and so knows the village and the surrounding countryside like the back of his hand.

-Friday evening (9pm) – Meet at the Horseshoe Hotel at Egton Bridge for our ‘icebreaker’ pub evening, where you can relax, socialise and meet your fellow walkers, choose your level of walk for Saturday and Sunday.
+Friday evening (9pm) – Meet at the Horseshoe Inn at Levisham for our ‘icebreaker’ pub evening, where you can relax, socialise and meet your fellow walkers, choose your level of walk for Saturday and Sunday.
 Friday and/or Saturday evening meals will be pre-ordered before the weekend.
 These meals are optional and are not included in the price.

 Arriving early on Friday?
-Your guides (Mark & Graeme) will be eating at the pub at 7:30pm on Friday evening – you are most welcome to join us for a meal; just let us know so we can add you to our table.
+Your guides will be eating at the pub at 7:30pm on Friday evening – you are most welcome to join us for a meal; just let us know so we can add you to our table.

-Saturday evening (7:45pm) – Meal at Horseshoe Hotel (optional), followed by a fantastic Pub Quiz Night with Mark Reid as your quizmaster!
+Saturday evening (7:45pm) – Meal at Horseshoe Inn (optional), followed by a fantastic Pub Quiz Night with Mark Reid as your quizmaster!
 Prizes for the winning team.

 Saturday (9:30am) – choice of adventurous or leisurely walks, with routes across the surrounding dales, moors and hills.
-Routes will take in the villages of Grosmont, Goathland, Glaisdale and Lealholm, as well as the North Yorkshire Moors Railway (steam-hauled), and also the valleys of the Murk Esk, Great Fryup Dale and Eskdale.
+Routes will take in Levisham Moor, Hole of Horcum, Newton Dale Gorge, Cropton Forest, and the villages of Goathland, Lockton and Newton-upon-Rawcliffe, as well as the North Yorkshire Moors Railway (steam-hauled).
 Return back to the pub late afternoon to recount your day’s adventures.